evennia/evennia/docs/README.md

     This will generate a link to https://github.com/evennia/evennia/issues/new/choose.

- > For some reason these particular shortcuts gives a warning during documentation compilation.
-This
+ > For some reason these particular shortcuts give a warning during documentation compilation.
+This warning
  > can be ignored.

 ## Verbatim text